jac307/MediaArtTutorials/IARTS1T03/WT-W6.md

 ## Assessment

-This Week 6 activity is graded with **higher expectations** than previous weeks, as you are now expected to apply lighting concepts **over time** using both intentional design and technical execution.
+This Week 6 activity is graded with **higher expectations** than previous weeks, as you are now expected to design and execute **lighting cues over time** with clear planning, accurate vocabulary, and controlled animation.

 Your work will be assessed based on:

-- **Lighting vocabulary and clarity**
+- **Lighting intention + cue clarity**
-  Accurate and intentional use of lighting and cue-based terminology in maps, written intentions, and cue descriptions.

-- **Lighting design logic**
-  Each version demonstrates a clear and distinct temporal and spatial effect through lighting changes and cue progression.
+  Your 3–4 sentence intention clearly describes a temporal lighting trajectory (3–5 cues) using appropriate vocabulary (timing, change, dominance, spatial effect).

+- **2D lighting map communication**
+  Your map clearly communicates lighting logic across **top, side, and front views**, including colour-coded light ranges/spreads and accurate labels for type of light, position, and colour.

+- **Technician-style cue instructions**
+  Your cue list is written in order and describes **actions and changes** (not emotions), including: type of light, colour (name or hex), intensity (low/mid/high), timing language (fade/snap, slow/fast, gradual/sudden), and what the light affects (objects/stage/audience/background).

 - **Blender workflow and organization**
-  Proper use of collections, clear naming conventions, correct file duplication, and lighting-only animation changes.

-- **Rendered output**
-  Rendered videos clearly communicate lighting movement, cue transitions, and spatial differences over time.

-This remains an exploratory exercise, but at this stage, **intentional lighting decisions, clear communication, and technical clarity matter more than experimentation alone**.
+  Your Blender file is properly organized into **Geometry / Cameras / Lights** collections, uses correct naming conventions (with `_`), and follows constraints (no object/layout changes, no extra textures/materials, no animating light position/rotation).

+- **Animation timing + technical execution**
+  Lighting changes are keyframed clearly and follow cue pacing (approximately every **60–120 frames**) within the **25-second / 300-frame** limit, demonstrating control of intensity, colour, range/beam, and dominance.

 ---